Page last updated on:

 - During the second and third phases, parking at Mill Avenue and 11th Street may be impacted.
 It is possible for the developer to request a closure of on-street parking for up to 2 years.

-These dates and information will be updated as construction progresses.
+Actual dates depend on developer activity.
+Information below will be updated as construction progresses.

 Activity |